addisonglobal/frontend-technical-test/README.md

 ## Technology

-At Addison Global, we're big fans of React and Redux and, as such, we encourage you to solve the task in this stack.
-If you choose to do so, you can use <a href="https://github.com/facebookincubator/create-react-app" target="_blank">create-react-app</a> to get started or any other boilerplate.
+At Addison Global, we're big fans of React and React Native.
+Our stack consists of React, Redux, Redux-Saga, Flow, Ramda.js, Reselect, and Jest. we encourage you to solve the task in this stack, if you're comfortable with it.
+Solutions using React Native are preferred.
+If you choose to use web platform to implement your solution then <a href="https://github.com/facebookincubator/create-react-app" target="_blank">create-react-app</a> is a standard way of starting the project.

 You're also free to use a component library to get you started and any other package that you find required.

+Static type checking is a great way to introduce additional level of safety into your code and we welcome both solutions written using Flow or TypeScript.

-**Despite the above stack, we accept answers in the language/framework of your choice.**
+**Despite the above stack, we accept answers using different choices of libraries as long as you keep React.js.**

+We like to write clean code using proper programming patterns and JavaScript best practices and expect you to strive to do the same.

 ## Screens
 > You can find a prototype outlining the basic functionality here: